-Eastern gray squirrels are small gray-and-brown squirrels with a white belly that were introduced to Oregon and Washington from the eastern United States.
-It is smaller than the native western gray squirrel.
+Eastern Gray Squirrels are small gray-and-brown squirrels with a white belly that were introduced to Oregon and Washington from the eastern United States.
+They are smaller than the native Western Gray Squirrel.

 Wildlife Care Center Non-Native Squirrel Policy

 The Audubon Society of Portland's Wildlife Care Center does not accept non-native animals for treatment.
 This includes Fox and Eastern Gray Squirrels, both of which are non-native animals introduced to the Pacific Northwest from the eastern United States.

 Introduced species compete with and reduce the numbers of native wildlife.
 Injured and orphaned non-native squirrels left at the Wildlife Care Center will be humanely euthanized.

 Squirrels will take advantage of accessible attics, chimneys, basements and crawlspaces both to raise young and escape the winter cold.
 Many problems can be avoided by sealing entryways before squirrels take up residence.
 Half-inch mesh is effective for preventing squirrel entry.